 Canyon de Chelly National Monument is a 15.5 mile moderately trafficked point-to-point trail located near Chinle, AZ that offers scenic views and is rated as moderate.
-The trail is primarily used for scenic driving and is accessible year-round.
+The trail is primarily used for nature trips and scenic driving and is accessible year-round.

 Hiked from Bat Cave Canyon down into Canyon de Chelly.
 Past Spider Rock and Face Rock.
 Saw lots of pictographs and petroglyphs, as well as ruins and pottery shards.
 Wonderful and awe-inspiring.
 Climbed out at Sliding House Ruins.
 Kudos to Benjamin, my Navajo guide, who ALSO took me up Canyon del Muerte the next day.

 Hiked the White House Trail.
 Opened my hiking season here this year.
 It was pretty easy trail made difficult carrying my 2 year old.
 Hot mid-way and beautiful at the bottom looking up.
 No pets are allowed so I had to leave my dogs home.

 We stopped overnight here at Canyon de Chelly.
 Awesome views from both sides of the canyon.